 Undertaking any course of study is a daunting prospect, especially when you consider the time and the money that you will put into it.
 It’s no wonder many people worry about quitting their jobs and taking a TEFL course in order to begin a new adventure teaching english online or abroad.
 A question that many of you out there may be asking yourselves, is it possible to fail a TEFL Course?

 Bear in mind that the school or organisation that is offering the course does not want you to fail.
-They want to keep their pass rates up for advertising and marketing reasons – it doesn’t look good if everyone fails their course.
+They want to keep their pass rates up for advertising and marketing reasons.
+It doesn’t look good if everyone fails the TEFL course.
 At the same time, these courses are designed to develop teachers so any school or organisation worth their salt will want to send out adequately qualified teachers.
 This, again, is an issue of reputation.

-With the high standards that the best school and recruiters look for, a TEFL course is not a walk in the park.
+With the high standards that the best school and recruiters look for, a TEFL course is naturally not a walk in the park.
 We have a full blog article on how hard TEFL is exactly that you can read.
-That said, if you have the time and the dedication you will be able to pass.
+That said, if you have the time and the dedication you will definitely be able to pass.
 You will be required to do a lot of reading and various assignments based on these readings.
 It is essential that you do these readings and the assignments because this is the way to keep on track for the whole course.
 Obviously, if you do badly in an assignment, then you know you need to focus on that area again or ask someone for help.

 This is also the reason why there are always tutors to help you through the course.
 Even if you do an online TEFL course, there will be people you can contact if you need any help.
 Use them.
 It can be hard to keep up with all the course requirements if you have a job or haven’t studied in a while.
 If you have no experience to teaching, it can also be a lot of information to digest.
 Work at your own pace, making sure you work regularly and consistently, and you should be fine.